wanapichpongsa/NoAPI/README.md

 NoAPI is a custom NLP library for you to parse document files into app-friendly data formats.

 ## Example Usage

+**The following example was the fintech-related problem I faced.
+This project is not finance specific and can be used for general ETL tasks.**

 You want to make an annual pie chart and line chart of spending by categories.

 Easiest solution: Make an Excel spreadsheet, then use their chart maker!